Ticketing

 If you encounter issues during the ticketing process, please submit a support request .

 No, all tickets are general admission and seating is available on a first-come, first-served basis.
-Guests are encouraged to arrive early to secure their preferred seating.
-Gates open at 9:00 a.m. on Saturday for Baccalaureate, and 7:30 a.m. on Sunday for Commencement.
-Please note: Capacity is limited at Frost Amphitheater and entry is not guaranteed.
+Guests are encouraged to arrive early to park and secure their preferred seating.
+Gates open at 7:30 a.m. on Sunday for Commencement, and 9:00 a.m. on Saturday for Baccalaureate.
+Please note: capacity is limited at Frost Amphitheater and entry is not guaranteed.

 No, tickets are non-transferable.
-Each ticket has the guest's name and a unique QR code that may only be scanned once.
+Each ticket has the guest's name and a unique QR code that may only be scanned once at each event.

 Guests without phones should arrange to print their tickets or enter with another guest who can access the ticket on their phone.